 Therefore, as I previously requested, would you be so kind as to send me, as soon as possible, the following information: namely, any detailed, formal, long-term modelling of the impact on retirement income outcomes and the budgets of the changes made by the Abbott and Turnbull Governments to the Age Pension and the superannuation system which they have introduced.

 Note: Footnotes that appeared within the extracts from Jack Hammond’s correspondence have been removed, for readability.

 Seeking further detail, or revised Age Pension policy

 Along with Save Our Super, the team at SuperGuide look forward to sighting the long-term modelling used to formulate the latest Age Pension superannuation changes.
 Alternatively, SuperGuide looks forward to the federal government reversing or modifying the Age Pension assets test changes, notwithstanding the short-term embarrassment for policy makers and political leaders.

 For a compilation article covering the Retirementgate series, including links to all Retirementgate articles, see SuperGuide article Retirementgate: Government’s Age Pension debacle hits middle Australia.

-For a summary article of the July 2017 superannuation changes, see SuperGuide article Latest superannuation changes: 2017/2018 guide.
+For a summary article of the July 2017 superannuation changes, see SuperGuide article Latest superannuation rules: 2018/2019 guide.

 For the latest Age Pension rules, including the latest Age Pension rates and thresholds, see SuperGuide article Latest Age Pension rates (since March 2018).